-Subject: 2010-2011 Rock Salt, Bulk Contract Information
+Subject: 2013-2014 Rock Salt, Bulk Contract Information

-In completing the 2010 - 2011 Rock Salt season contract re-procurement, the State of Illinois did not encounter any supply-related issues as experienced in previous seasons.
-We made every effort to secure Road Salt at the best available price for participants in our contract re-procurements, and gladly report that all locations across the State were able to have their supply needs met through the State's procurement efforts.
+In completing the 2013 - 2014 Rock Salt season contract re-procurement, the State of Illinois did not encounter the types of supply-related issues experienced in previous seasons.
+We made every effort to secure Road Salt at the best available price for participants in our contract re-procurement, and gladly report that all locations across the State were able to have their supply needs met through the State's procurement efforts.

-We again recommend to participating agencies and governmental entities examine their application rates and roadway priorities in order to minimize next season's maintenance program cost while also ensuring the safety of the public.
+We again recommend that participating agencies and governmental entities examine their application rates and roadway priorities in order to minimize next season's maintenance program cost while also ensuring the safety of the public.

 Enclosed is a copy of the requisition you submitted to us for the purchase of rock salt.
-The information from the requisition can be used to submit your requirements to this year's contract renewal vendor:
+The information from the requisition, including purchase commitment, can be used to submit your requirements to this year's contract vendor:

-Contract: PSD 4015784-01 Cargill Incorporated Salt Division 24950 Country Club Blvd., #450 North Olmsted, OH 44070 Phone (800) 600-7258

-Renewal Term: July 2010 - June 2011 FEIN Number: 41-0177680
+Contract: PSD 4017550 Cargill Incorporated Salt Division 24950 Country Club Blvd., # 450 North Olmsted, OH 44070 Phone (800) 600-7258 Term: September 2013 - August 2014 FEIN Number: 41-0177680

-Contract Name: Government Services
+Contact: Government Services